CNC

 plate design

-in the openSCAD 3D modeler and printed the relevant parts in ABS to
+in the openSCAD 3D modeler, exported the STL model to UltiMaker Cura to get GCODE and 3D printed the relevant parts in ABS to

 check the fit

 .
-It was worth doing this as it was wrong and tweaking a number and hitting reprint is way easier than trying to recut precise holes in steel without, as yet, a DRO.
+It was worth doing this as it was wrong and tweaking a number and hitting reprint is way easier than trying to recut precise holes in steel without, at this point, a DRO.
 The

 final version

-was plasma cut in 4mm steel for about £30.
+was plasma cut in 5mm steel for about £30.

 Well the shaft at the top of the Z-screw was long enough for the handwheel or a pulley but not both.
 So I